-- If you really like a spot, book it.
+- If you like a spot, book it.

 - If you’re not sure, take note of the place on Agoda, and wander around when you get there.
-That’s what I always do.
 If you’re looking for the cheapest spot, your chances of finding that spot on Agoda/ online aren’t that great.
 Chances are that place doesn’t have a listing on Agoda or a website and the only way to find it is to walk around.
 With that said, you may only be saving a dollar or two by doing this—is it worth your time and walking around with your bags?

 * What type of activities will you be doing?

 Beach bumming is free.
 Climbing in Krabi can cost $30+ if you need a guide and gear rental.
 Diving can get pricy if you’re an avid diver.
 Just want to chill?
 Well, that doesn’t cost very much.
 So you can see where this will significantly affect your budget.

 Sometimes your activity might be cheap, but don’t forget about entrance fees!
 Sure, riding your bike to a National Park in Thailand is super cheap, but guess what?

 You’re a foreigner, so you may need to pay $5-10+ to get into that park.
 Don’t forget about these little add ons; they do add up.
 The Philippines and Indonesia do the same thing.
 If it’s a popular attraction, there’s likely a foreigner entrance fee.